EttyKitty/llmcord/docs/README.md

 - ⭐**Zero-Hassle Launcher:** Included `starter.bat` automatically creates a virtual environment, installs/updates dependencies, and handles auto-restarts.
 - **Multi-Modal Support:** Handles images (Vision models) and text file attachments (.txt, .py, .c, etc.).
 - ⭐**Smart Context Management:** Uses `tiktoken` to enforce `max_input_tokens`, automatically dropping older messages to ensure you never hit API limits.
-- ⭐**Advanced Prompting:** Supports a `post_history_prompt` to inject instructions at the very end of the context—perfect for reinforcing formatting rules or jailbreaks.
+- ⭐**Advanced Prompting:** Supports a `post_history_prompt` to inject instructions at the very end of the context, perfect for reinforcing formatting rules or jailbreaks.
 - ⭐**Clean Output:** Automatically strips `<think>` tags from reasoning models (like DeepSeek R1) and includes a `sanitize_response` option to convert smart typography to ASCII and collapse excessive whitespace.
+- ⭐**Multi-Modal Output Fix**: Mistral model `magistral` notably responds with a multi-modal list, that includes reasoning and text outputs.
+These responses are now properly accepted by llmcord, without errors.
 - **Customizable Personality:** Full system prompt support with ⭐dynamic placeholders (like `{guild_name}` or `{user_roles}`).
 - **Identity Aware:** Natively uses the `name` API parameter for OpenAI/xAI. ⭐For other providers, the `prefix_users` option automatically prepends user IDs and Display Names to messages so the bot knows who is speaking.
 - **Flexible Model Switching:** Change the global model with `/model`, or ⭐assign specific models to specific channels (e.g., a coding model for #dev) using `/channelmodel`.